Recently I experienced the delight of going on a road trip on a beautiful sunny spring day.

 A digital footprint makes two impressions

-Integrity is a key virtue, I believe, for today’s culture.
+Integrity is a key virtue, I believe, for today’s culture and current digital citizens.
 One blogger I recently read (an internet marketer, in fact) listed five reasons why Integrity is Important.
 The headings come from the blog; the explanations are mine.